Wisconsin projects, studies and information papers

 Tribal Partnership Program: Section 203, Big Sand Lake Shoreline Stabilization

-The purpose of the project is to arrest erosion along tribal lands on the southeast side of the lake while enhancing access to the water for cultural practices.
+The purpose of the project is to stop erosion along tribal lands on the southeast side of the lake while enhancing access to the water for cultural practices.
 Fed by groundwater, Big Sand Lake is a clear, soft water lake that has varying levels of algae growth within the year, affecting lake health.
 The lake, located in Burnett County, Wisconsin, is typically 1,434 surface acres with a maximum depth of 55 feet.

 Published: 10/1/2018